Group guide for:

 - There is a lot of work in our field that can be done remotely or at home.
 Nonetheless, I hope most of you will be able to keep relatively normal working hours in the office during most weekdays, arriving between 8-11 am and leaving 4-8 pm.
 I would like 11-4 to be a time of maximal overlap when most people are present.
 It’s nice to be in the office at the same time as your colleagues, both socially and so that you can quickly ask each other questions throughout the day.
 However, I realize that everyone’s work style and family obligations are different and you should communicate to me what works best for you.

-- On days you are working from home, try to indicate so in your Slack status.
+- On days you are working from home, try to indicate so in your Slack status or in the Group Calendar.

-- If you are planning on working remotely for an extended period of time, try to indicate this in the group calendar.
+- If you are planning on working remotely for an extended period of time, please discuss this with me beforehand.
+You will also need to get approval from the Head of Division (Gerardo Schneider; firstname.lastname@example.org).

 - Over the course of any project, there will be slow periods and there will be fast periods.
 If you’re at a point in your project where things are going well and you are highly motivated to push forward and make progress, then please do so.
 If you’re in a slower period and you’re feeling idle, unmotivated, or overwhelmed, take a break and try to come back refreshed.
 I want you to feel comfortable communicating with me and your colleagues during these times so we can figure out how best to move forward.